USEPA-Temp/CAERS/cef-web/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `target/www/` directory.
 Use the `--prod` flag for a production build.
+This is automatically done by Maven frontend plugin in the pom.xml.

 ## Running unit tests